kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 * `/opt/axway/apiportal/htdoc/administrator/language` - Joomla! admin panel translations.
 * `/opt/axway/apiportal/htdoc/administrator/components/com_apiportal/assets/cert` - Certificates for API Manager.

+Do not modify the content of the following folders, as they will be overwritten during upgrade:

+* `/opt/axway/apiportal/htdoc/templates/purity_iii`
+* `/opt/axway/apiportal/htdoc/language/en-GB`
+* `/opt/axway/apiportal/htdoc/language/overrides`
+* `/opt/axway/apiportal/htdoc/administrator/language`

 The following is an example of how you can create data volumes:

 ```